GangstaTeam/GangstaPatch/README.md

     - Cheat codes for blue suit outfits:
         - BLUE, BLUEPIN
     - Option to change language ID.
+    - Optional Doug Lea's memory allocator.
+        - Game is calling malloc/free each frame even when rendering basic scene and using memory allocator will re-use already allocated pages and prevent calling system functions.
+        - If you're having frametime spikes you might consider enabling this.
 - Fixes
     - 3D Audio causing pitch changes.
     - Auto Player/Vehicle Tape not been saved between game sessions.